subvertnormality/mosaic/README.md

 ![Cancel button](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_cancel.png)

 While previewing a new pattern, use the move controls to shift its position.
-The first button shifts it left, the third to the right, and the center button resets it.
+The first button shifts it left, the third to the right, and the centre button resets it.
 Remember to paint your changes.

 ![Left, centre, right buttons](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_left_right.png)

 On the norns screen, you can see the selected channel's grid state on page 1.
-This is the merged version of the channel and is useful context for editing your pattern.
+This is the merged version of the channel and is a useful context for editing your pattern.
 Use E2 to select channels.

 ![Channel grid viewer](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/UI/trig_edit_grid_viewer.png)